It’s not fair!

 She has more than me – it’s not fair…….

-I was given more punishment than the other kid – it’s not fair……
+I received more punishment than the other kid – it’s not fair……

 The teacher doesn’t understand – it wasn’t my fault and it’s not fair………